eventbrite/javascript/general/README.md

 }
 ```

-When satisfying a negative condition should exit or throw, put the negative condition first.
-This will avoid large code blocks which can be harder to read
+If satisfying a negative condition should exit or throw, put the negative condition first.
+This generally improves readability especially for functions with more than one logical branching.

 ```js
 // good